nixworks/public/news/2008/09/8/index.md

 ##### Roger Federer
 ### [ Roger Federer defeats Andy Murray to win the U.S. Tennis Open for a record-breaking fifth consecutive time. ](/news/2008/09/8/roger-federer-defeats-andy-murray-to-win-the-u-s-tennis-open-for-a-record-breaking-fifth-consecutive-time.md)
-_Context: Roger Federer, U.S. Tennis Open, Andy Murray_
+_Context: U.S. Tennis Open, Andy Murray, Roger Federer_

 ##### Washington Mutual
 ### [ Washington Mutual, the largest savings and loan in the United States, ousts Chief Executive Kerry Killinger as a result of losses incurred as a result of the subprime mortgage crisis. ](/news/2008/09/8/washington-mutual-the-largest-savings-and-loan-in-the-united-states-ousts-chief-executive-kerry-killinger-as-a-result-of-losses-incurred.md)
-_Context: Kerry Killinger, savings and loan, subprime mortgage crisis, Chief Executive, American, Washington Mutual_
+_Context: Chief Executive, savings and loan, Washington Mutual, Kerry Killinger, American, subprime mortgage crisis_

 ##### Landslide
 ### [ A landslide triggered by heavy rain strikes a warehouse in Linfen in Shanxi province, China, killing at least 26 people and injuring others. ](/news/2008/09/8/a-landslide-triggered-by-heavy-rain-strikes-a-warehouse-in-linfen-in-shanxi-province-china-killing-at-least-26-people-and-injuring-others.md)